Allergan Breast Implants

 Implant shells may be smooth or textured.
 Smooth shells allow the implant to move under the skin or muscle, mimicking the movement of natural breast tissue.
 Most implants are smooth.

-Some patients who used Allergan’s textured implants and developed cancer filed lawsuits against the company.
+Some patients who used Allergan’s textured implants and developed a type of cancer called BIA-ALCL filed lawsuits against the company.

 How Is Cup Size Determined?

 Women who want a larger cup size will generally require a larger implant.
 Breast implant sizes don’t correspond to bra cup sizes because the size and shape of the woman’s chest determines the actual cup size.